Mount Juliet, Tennessee: History

 Mt.
 Juliet was formed in 1835 and incorporated as a city in 1972.
 The most widely accepted theory regarding the naming of the town is that it is named for the Mount Juliet Estate, a manor house in County Kilkenny, Ireland.
 It is the only U.S. city with this name.

 In the early morning hours of March 3, 2020, Mt.
 Juliet was struck by an EF3 tornado that destroyed hundreds of homes, along with West Wilson Middle School and Stoner Creek Elementary.
-Five people were killed by the tornado, three of which were in Mt.
+Five people were killed by the tornado, three of whom were in Mt.
 Juliet.